urevoleg/data-view/README.md

 Module, provides the function _view_, which displays general information on the data:
   - Result of method info()
   - Result of method describe()
-  - for numeric / categorical features - The number of nulls in the data (number and percentage for each column)
+  - for numeric / categorical variables - The number of nulls in the data (amount and percentage for each column)
   - grid of histograms
-  - Top-5 of the most frequent categorical features (for each)
+  - Top-5 of the most frequent categorical variables (for each)

 Parameters (function view):
  * d - table with data
  * only_numeric - True / False, default: True.
-True - information output only by numerical features, False - information output by numerical and categorical features.
+True - information output only by numerical variables, False - information output by numerical and categorical variables.
  * full_stats - True / False, default: False.
-False - output information on numerical features without interquartile range, data boundaries without outliers, True - complete output with IQR, min and max by IQR and amount of outliers.
+False - output information on numerical variables without interquartile range, data boundaries without outliers, True - complete output with IQR, min and max by IQR and amount of outliers.
  * histograms - True / False, default: True.
-True - output with building histograms for numerical signs, False - without building histograms
+True - output with building histograms for numerical variables, False - without building histograms

-Top-5 elements of categorical signs
+Top-5 elements of categorical variables

- The table is formed as follows.
-The postfix (_name / _count) is assigned to the name of the data column:
+ The postfix (_name / _count) is assigned to the name of the data column to create top-5 elements table. :
   - __name_ - category name
-  - __count_ - number of elements in this category If there are less than 5 elements in the attribute, then the values ​​in the _count field are filled -1
+  - __count_ - number of unique elements in this category.
+If there are less than 5 unique elements, then the values ​​in the _count field are filled -1

 Install
 -------